|2500 BC||700 BC||55 BC||43-47 AD||122-126 AD||

 From 900 to 500 BC – The Celts

 After the Iberians, in 700 BC, roughly, it was time for the Celts’ migrations.
-The Celts (the correct pronunciation is Kelt because their name Keltoi has Greek origins, however “Selt” is also accepted), came from Central Europe and travelled through Germany, Switzerland, parts of Northern Italy, France, some reached Britain and even Ireland. their arrival disrupted the lives of Iberians who were violently chased away from their homes and farmed lands and hid on the mountains or conquered and forced to work for the new invaders.
+The Celts (the correct pronunciation is Kelt because their name Keltoi has Greek origins, however “Selt” is also accepted), came from Central Europe and travelled through Germany, Switzerland, parts of Northern Italy, France, some reached Britain and even Ireland. their arrival disrupted the lives of Iberians who were violently chased away from their homes and farmed lands and hid on the mountains or were conquered and forced to work for the new invaders.

-The Britons, as the British Celts were called, just like the Gauls – the French Celts – or the Iberians, were divided in tribes or clan and each was ruled by a prince or leader. their society however was somewhat more advanced than that of the Iberians.
+The Britons, as the British Celts were called, just like the Gauls – the French Celts – or the Iberians, were divided in tribes or clans and each was ruled by a prince or leader. their society however was somewhat more advanced than that of the Iberians.

 Economy and Art

-The Celts were industrious farmers and skilled craftsmen as well, they used bronze, gold, copper and iron, they build chariots, created elaborate jewellery as ornaments, adorned their weapons and shields with refined art that was also employed in the creation of sophisticated pottery that they not only used for every day utensils but with which they also created impressive animal figures in clay and metal works too, these were so well made and realistic that they seemed to come to life. moreover their cultural richness was also displayed in their lyrical verses sung at special occasions to celebrate their heoes and idols. this was a very intense and cultivated oral tradition that unfortunately was never recorded in writing and very little of it survives today.
+The Celts were industrious farmers and skilled craftsmen as well, they used bronze, gold, copper and iron, they build chariots, created elaborate jewellery as ornaments, adorned their weapons and shields with refined art that was also employed in the creation of sophisticated pottery that they not only used for every day utensils but with which they also created impressive animal figures in clay and metal works too, these were so well made and realistic that they seemed to come to life. moreover their cultural richness was also displayed in their lyrical verses sung at special occasions to celebrate their heroes and idols. this was a very intense and cultivated oral tradition that unfortunately was never recorded in writing and very little of it survives today.
 Their Language, though, is still spoken today in Wales and Ireland (Welsh and Irish Gaelic).

-The Celts’ religion is known as Druidism; they believed that human soul was immortal and that it transmigrated from one person to the other, they also believed that life after Death was still spent on Earth wandering from forests to caves thus shedding magic and mystery to nature and its elements, water being its most cherished and worshipped by the Celts who, like many other primitive and pagan civilizations, praciticed sacrifice to praise their gods and, when necessary, to subdue their anger.
+The Celts’ religion is known as Druidism; they believed that the human soul was immortal and that it transmigrated from one person to the other, they also believed that life after death was still spent on Earth wandering from forests to caves thus shedding magic and mystery to nature and its elements, water being its most cherished and worshipped by the Celts who, like many other primitive and pagan civilizations, praciticed sacrifice to praise their gods and, when necessary, to subdue their anger.
 These ceremonies and rites were officiated by their priests, the Druids who offered sacrifices, the more precious the object sacrificed the more important the plea addressed to their divinity, so the sacrifice of priced jewellery or even domestic animals and humans was proportionate to the grace and benefit hoped for the entire community.
-The Druid, though, was not only a priest interceding with the supernatural on behalf of the community, he was a lso a man of law, of medicine and a mentor for most.
+The Druid, though, was not only a priest interceding with the supernatural on behalf of the community, he was also a man of law, of medicine and a mentor for most.
 Thus it can be said that he detained great power.

 From 55 BC to 409 AD – The Romans